 The first three points on the label are self-explanatory, but it’s worth noting that farming quality is incredibly important.
-Chemicals and pesticides are not fit for your breathing air and should be avoided!
+Chemicals and pesticides are not fit for your breathing air, and should be avoided!
 It may be as simple as labeling that reads “Wild Harvested” or “Organically Farmed”, but it makes all the difference.

 Storing Your Essential Oils

-So remember, essential oils are aromatic compounds extracted from the seeds, bark, stems, roots, and flowers of plants.
+Remember, essential oils are aromatic compounds extracted from the seeds, bark, stems, roots, and flowers of plants.
 When diffused, these small organic molecules interact with sensors in our nose where the aroma and inherent benefits of the plant are absorbed.
 A household filled with the calming fragrance of lavender is magical, but it is important to remember that diffusing essential oils is not merely about their scent.
 They have therapeutic properties, the ability to impact our brain function, and also very real safety implications.
 It is important to ask the right questions from your healthcare professionals, read all labels, and be mindful of recommended dosages and quantities.
 When properly utilized, diffusing essential oils is a blissful and simple addition to anyone’s wellness regimen.
 Happy diffusing!